Yard Waste Collection

 You can improve the health of your yard or garden by using your mower to mulch leaves, instead of raking them up and bagging them.
 Benefits of mulching and leaving your leaves:

 Did you know?
 Leaves can also be a great addition to a backyard composter.
-They can be used to cover layers of kitchen food waste.
+They can be used to cover layers of food waste in your backyard composter.

 When completing yard maintenance, remember to adhere to the regulations outlined in the City’s Yard Maintenance By-law.